Join a Living Learning Community

 The Aviation Living Learning Community, located in Wendell Hill Hall B, aligns directly to the Aviation Majors in the College of Education and Professional Studies.
 This means you must be accepted into the Aviation program before you will be permitted to be a part of the LLC.
 Students in this LLC take a series of classes together, including University 101.
 Some programs the Aviation LLC has organized include visiting the Museum of Flight, FAA review study sessions, and community service projects with children at the local airport.
 Aviation Living Learning Community Application

-In the Education Living Learning Community, you can expect formal and informal engagement with faculty and staff as you explore coursework and careers in Education.
-The Education LLC, located in Kamola Hall, helps guide students through majoring in an Education program and allows them to engage in exclusive opportunities that will equip them for a career in the field while providing a sense of belonging in community.
+In the Education Living Learning Community, you can expect formal and informal engagement with faculty, staff, and other education-interested students as you explore careers, coursework, and opportunities in education.
+The Education LLC, located in Kamola Hall, helps guide students through majoring in an education program and allows them to engage in unique opportunities that will equip them for a career in the field while providing a sense of belonging in community.
 Education Living Learning Community Application

 - International House

 The International House is a Living Learning Community that is all about experiencing cultures for both domestic students and students abroad.
 You can expect to engage with students from different backgrounds, staff from the Office of International Studies and Programs, and to learn about experiences and issues on a global scale.
 This LLC is located in Kamola Hall.
 International House Living Learning Community Application

 The Music Living Learning Community, located in Wendall Hall A, focuses on those who have declared or anticipate declaring a major or minor in music (music education, music performance, music composition, BA-bachelor of arts).
 Community members can expect programs designed to assist in the transition to the academic study of music, access to resources/professionals within the music profession, music entrepreneurship, live/virtual musical performances, community building, as well as creating a culture of diversity, equity, inclusion, and belonging through the study and performance of music.
 Music Living Learning Application